ProjectSpammers/glib-tutorials/README.md

 # Learning GLib, GIO, and GStreamer with Meson

 This repository documents our journey of learning the GLib family of libraries (GLib, GObject, GIO), GStreamer, and the Meson build system.
-The ultimate goal is to gain the proficiency needed to develop a GStreamer-based streaming application.

 This project is structured as a series of hands-on tutorials, each exploring a different aspect of the GLib/GStreamer ecosystem.